 The Parchemins project

-When Sans-Papiers are granted a residence permit - how does this circumstance affect their health, well-being and living conditions?
-The Parchemins project is an interdisciplinary long-term study that has been investigating this question since 2017 using the example of sans papiers in Geneva.
-A symposium will be held in early 2023 to share the final results of the study.
-Some interim results have already been published, including two articles on the impact of the pandemic on undocumented migrants in Geneva for the period 2020.
+When undocumented migrants are granted a residence permit - how does this circumstance affect their health, well-being and living conditions?
+The Parchemins project is an interdisciplinary long-term study that has been investigating this question since 2017 using the example of undocumented migrants in Geneva.
+In early 2023, the final results were presented at a symposium.
+Some interim results were published before, including two articles on the impact of the pandemic on undocumented migrants in Geneva in 2020.

 The Parchemins project - Assessing the health and well-being of undocumented migrants.
 Directed by Claudine Burton-Jeangros and Yves-Laurent Jackson.